NeilMaude/Secure-Python-Link/README.md

 Hence the protocol is as follows:

-*Create the username/password pairing
+* Create the username/password pairing
-*Run the `secure_account()` function to store the user/password *Record the keys returned
+* Run the `secure_account()` function to store the user/password
+* Record the keys returned
-*When calling Python programs pass the keys
+* When calling Python programs pass the keys
-*The Python progam recovers the username/password using those keys
+* The Python progam recovers the username/password using those keys

 This allows the username and password to be held in a persistent file (a pickle file) and for anyone configuring the calling process to not have direct database access (just these API-style keys).

+_Why not just pass the user/password from the main application at run time?_ This would be possible, but the calling application would then have credentials all over the place in the configuration (and yes, it will now have keys all over the place).
+However, there's every opportunity to (a) centrally store the keys on the **mstore** side and (b) at some point that process will be cross-machine and so we don't want credentials passed in clear over a network.

 ## Security
 It is assumed that a bad actor may have access to the Python scripts